metskem/dhmb/README.md

 ## Supported Bot Commands

-The following commands are supported (and should be configured with BotFather (Edit Commands) for convenience):
+The following commands are supported (and can/should be configured with BotFather (Edit Commands) for convenience):

 ```
 restart - restart the bot to pick up DB updates
 status - show the current status of all monitors
 members - show active chats (users and groups)
+debug on/off - dynamically turn Telegram Bot debugging on/off
 ```

 ## TODO